NCEAS FAST FACTS:

 Unlike many research centers, we have no permanent body of scientific faculty; rather, NCEAS maintains its well-known vitality through the dynamic nature of the resident and visiting scientists who are collectively responsible for its success.
-NCEAS has hosted over 5,000 individuals and supported roughly 500 projects since its inception in 1995.
+NCEAS has hosted nearly 6,000 individuals and supported more than 500 projects since its inception in 1995.
 The projects have produced a wide array of outcomes, from specific results to general knowledge within and across disciplines and the application of science to resource management.
 NCEAS has engaged hundreds of graduate students and grade school children, and has developed information access tools that are becoming the standard for ecology and allied fields.

 - As of 2005, NCEAS had reached the top 1% of institutions worldwide working in ecology and the environment (38,000 institutions in total) in terms of total citations in the field of Environment/Ecology, according to ISI Essential Science Indicators .

 - NCEAS ranked #22 out of the 38,000 institutions in publications impact in ecology and the environment.
 These numbers are very conservative, because they are based on institutional affiliations, rather than acknowledgments.
 Only 40% of NCEAS products have NCEAS listed as the institutional affiliation for one or more of the authors.

 - Two of the top three most influential publications on ecological response to climate change were NCEAS Working Group products.

 "The Center has fostered collaborations that have gathered rich data sets, yielding some of the most widely cited work in the field."

 - More than 2,200 publications, many in Science, Nature, Proceedings of the National Academy of Science (PNAS), Ecology Letters and Trends in Ecology and Evolution (TREE).